open-telemetry/opentelemetry.io/content/en/ecosystem/distributions.md

 certain circumstances, such as specific vendor requirements.

 The following list contains a sample of OpenTelemetry distributions and the component they customize.

-Note that those are third-party projects and are in no way validated or endorsed by the OpenTelemetry community.
+{{% alert title="Note" color="warning" %}} OpenTelemetry **does not validate or
+endorse** the third-party distributions listed in the following table.
+The list is provided as a convenience for the community. {{% /alert %}}

 {{% ecosystem/distributions-table %}}

 ## How to add your distribution {#how-to-add}

-To have your distribution listed, submit a PR with an entry added to the
+To have your distribution listed, submit a PR with an entry added to the [distributions list](https://github.com/open-telemetry/opentelemetry.io/tree/main/data/ecosystem/distributions.yaml).
-[distributions list](https://github.com/open-telemetry/opentelemetry.io/tree/main/data/ecosystem/distributions.yaml).
 The entry must include the following: